StefanoIncardone/kaylang/IDEAS.md

 ## Loops

 - loops similar to [Odin's for loops](https://odin-lang.org/docs/overview/#for-statement)
-- do-for loops, only for C-style while loops
+- do-loop loops, only for C-style while loops
     - cannot be used with infinite loops or with C-style for loops

 ## Once keyword